jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

       table.cell(fill:table_cl_0,[- Young's modulus]),
       table.cell(fill:table_cl_1,[- Impact strength]),

-    table.cell(fill:table_cl_header,[*Influence on Human Health*]),
+    table.cell(fill:table_cl_header,[*Impact on Human Health*]),
-      table.cell(fill:table_cl_0,[- Carcinogenic ]),
+      table.cell(fill:table_cl_0,[- Carcinogenicity]),
-      table.cell(fill:table_cl_1,[- Flammable]),
+      table.cell(fill:table_cl_1,[- Flammability]),
-      table.cell(fill:table_cl_0,[- Explosive]),
+      table.cell(fill:table_cl_0,[- Explosiveness]),
-      table.cell(fill:table_cl_1,[- Odor (affects nasal mucosa)]),
+      table.cell(fill:table_cl_1,[- Olfactory effects (impact on nasal mucosa)]), table.cell(fill:table_cl_0,[- Radioactivity]),
-      table.cell(fill:table_cl_0,[- Radioactive]),

-    table.cell(fill:table_cl_header,[*Influence on Measurement*]),
+    table.cell(fill:table_cl_header,[*Measurement and Detection Characteristics*]),

-       table.cell(fill:table_cl_0,[- Visible]),
+      table.cell(fill:table_cl_0,[- Visibility]),
-       table.cell(fill:table_cl_1,[- Detectable by smell]),
+      table.cell(fill:table_cl_1,[- Olfactory detectability]),
-       table.cell(fill:table_cl_0,[- Tangible]),
+      table.cell(fill:table_cl_0,[- Tactile properties]),
-       table.cell(fill:table_cl_1,[- Responsive to electric and magnetic fields]), table.cell(fill:table_cl_0,[- Other sensory detection methods]),
+      table.cell(fill:table_cl_1,[- Responsiveness to electromagnetic fields]),
+      table.cell(fill:table_cl_0,[- Alternative sensory detection methods]),

-    table.cell(fill:table_cl_header,[*Safety for Test Bench*]),
+    table.cell(fill:table_cl_header,[*Test Bench Safety Considerations*]),
-    table.cell(fill:table_cl_0,[- Material compatibility (absence of chemical reactions with test bench structure)]),
+    table.cell(fill:table_cl_0,[- Material compatibility (absence of chemical reactions with test bench components)]),

-    table.cell(fill:table_cl_header,[*Availability, Environmental Impact, Economic Efficiency*]), ),
+    table.cell(fill:table_cl_header,[*Practical Considerations*]),
+    table.cell(fill:table_cl_0,[- Availability]),
+    table.cell(fill:table_cl_1,[- Environmental impact]),
+    table.cell(fill:table_cl_0,[- Economic efficiency]),
+  ),
   kind: table,
-  caption: [Examples of factors influencing the choice of filling medium in an experimental and simulative structure test for #gl_("swith", pl:true)], ) <tab_20>
+  caption: [Factors influencing the selection of filling medium in experimental and simulative structural tests for #gl_("swith", pl:true).], ) <tab_20>

-The points provided in @tab_20 further  strngthen the demand of deeply understanding the medium that is used.
-For hydrogen the properties mentioned in @chap_1_0_6  are requied to conduct in-depth investigations on special aspects.
+The factors outlined in @tab_20 underscore the necessity for a comprehensive understanding of the medium used in #gl_("swith") applications.
+For hydrogen specifically, the properties elaborated in @chap_1_0_6 are essential for conducting in-depth investigations into its unique characteristics.
-Gnereally when working with different filling agent, for the safety asecpt the following can be said in a striking manner: It makes a difference whether a medium merely smells bad under certain conditions or shows detonable capabilities.
-In the following, the complications that can arise through hydrogen should be derived.
-For this, some knowledge and definitions are important @Sigloch2022:
+When evaluating various filling agents for #gl_("swith") applications from a safety perspective, a crucial question emerges: does the medium merely emit an unpleasant odor, or does it possess the potential for detonation under certain conditions?
+This stark contrast in safety implications underscores the critical nature of medium selection in #gl_("swith") design and operation.
+To elucidate the potential complications arising from hydrogen use, it is imperative to establish some fundamental knowledge and definitions.
+Sigloch @Sigloch2022 provides the following key concepts:

-1. *Deflagration*: Flame front propagates at a speed less than the speed of sound.
+1. *Deflagration*: A combustion process where the flame front propagates at a speed less than that of sound.

-2. *Explosion*: Rapid, almost immediate combustion of combustibles, or more specifically, explosives.
-The resulting large volume of combustion gas intensely displaces the surrounding air.
+2. *Explosion*: The rapid, nearly instantaneous combustion of combustible materials or explosives, resulting in a large volume of combustion gas that violently displaces the surrounding air.

-3. *Detonation*: Combustion process taking place at supersonic speed under strong pressure increase and pressure shocks are anticipated.
-Hearing protection is mandatory in such proximity.
+3. *Detonation*: A combustion process occurring at supersonic speeds, accompanied by a strong pressure increase and anticipated pressure shocks.
+Due to the intensity of this process, hearing protection is mandatory in proximity to such events.

 The combustion speeds and associated pressure increases that are to be expected for the different combustion processes are listed in @tab_21.
 The magnitude of the destructive power for the given pressure increases can be estimate through @tab_22.